DrakirL/DrakirL.github.io/p10/background.md

 # Background
-A character's background is the road they've taken in life since before the call of adventure. <br>
+A character's background is the road they've taken in life since before the call of adventure.<br>
-It is usually defined as an occupation or a state of being such as "Baker", "Refugee from Tarnrow", or "Without older memories". <br>
+It is usually defined as an occupation or a state of being such as "Baker", "Refugee from Tarnrow", or "Without older memories".<br>
-The benefits gained from your background customizable, as long as you follow this template: <br>
+The benefits gained from your background customizable, as long as you follow this template:<br>
 + You learn any one language.
 + You gain any one Training.
-+ Starting Skills: You set your Grade for 4 different Skills, one for each attribute, to 1.
++ Starting Skills: Learn 4 different Skills, each listed under a different Attribute.
-+ You gain one of the three starting Background Talents (+1 max HP, +1 Grade to one Starting Skill, or learn 1 Spell and mark it as Initiate).
++ Background Talent: Pick a Level 1 Talent with no other prerequisites.
 + You start with equipment and/or coinage worth a total of 25 gp (A good amount for a level 0 or 1 character).
 + Bonus Equipment: A thematically appropriate set of clothes.
 You can buy spare sets if you want, but being naked is NOT the default.
 #### <br>